 The most important thing when checking the health of your backlinks profile is to focus on getting more good quality backlinks for your blog, increasing the proportion of green links.

+II.
 Quality of backlinks profile

 With health assessed, it’s time to see if the amount of backlinks you receive is really of quality.